AntaresMugisho/PyBladeDocs/docs/liveblade/liveblade-directives.md

 Liveblade's `b-navigate` feature makes page navigation much faster, providing an SPA-like experience for your users.

 This page is a simple reference for the `b-navigate` directive.
-Be sure to read the page on Liveblade's [Navigate](#) feature for more complete documentation.
+Be sure to read the page on Liveblade's [Navigation](features/navigation) feature for more complete documentation.

 Below is a simple example of adding `b-navigate` to links in a nav bar: